 Note to ax Editor.
 Please make the changes as shown below.

-If a HE non-AP STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 1, then the HE non-AP STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that transmission of Data frames suspended but transmission of Control frames and QoS Null frames in HE TB PPDUs in response to a Basic Trigger frame or a frame with TRS Control subfield present is not suspended. (#15990, #17031, #17033) (#17031, #17033)
+If a HE non-AP STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 1, then the HE non-AP STA, acting as an OMI initiator, may set:

-(#15990, #17031, #17033)only UL MU data transmission is suspended but UL MU control response transmissions in response to a Basic Trigger frame or a frame with TRS Control subfield present is not suspended (see 27.5.3 (UL MU operation) except only Ack or BlockAck frame transmission is allowed). (#15990, #17031, #17033)
+The UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that the HE STA does not respond to Basic Trigger frames or frames with a TRS Control subfield except with Ack or BlockAck frames.
+Responses to other Trigger types are unaffected. (#15990, #17031, #17033)

+The UL MU Disable subfield to 1 and the UL MU Data Disable subfield to 1 to indicate that the HE STA does not respond to BFRP Trigger frames and responds to Basic Trigger frames or frames with a TRS Control subfield with only either Ack or BlockAck frames.
+Responses to other Trigger types are unaffected. (#17031, #17033)

+NOTE – The UL MU Data Disable subfield does not control the use of MU-BAR, MU-RTS, BSRP, GCR MU-BAR, BQRP, and NFRP Trigger frames. (#15990, #17031, #17033)

+(#15990, #17031, #17033)

-An OMI responder that has transmitted the OM Control UL MU Data Disable RX Support subfield set to 1 shall regard an OMI initiator as capable of participating in UL MU operation only for the purpose of transmission of acknowledgments when the UL MU Disable subfield is equal to 0 and the UL MU Data Disable subfield is equal to 1 in the most recently received OM Control subfield from that OMI initiator. (#15990, #17031, #17033)(#14331) (#15990, #17031, #17033)
+An OMI responder that has transmitted the OM Control UL MU Data Disable RX Support subfield set to 1 shall regard an OMI initiator as capable of:

+Only transmitting Ack and BlockAck frames (#15990) in HE TB PPDUs as a response to Basic Trigger frames or as a response to a frame with a TRS Control subfield when the UL MU Disable subfield is equal to 0 and the UL MU Data Disable subfield is equal to 1 in the most recently received OM Control subfield from that OMI initiator. (#15990, #17031, #17033)

+Not responding to BFRP Trigger frames and only transmitting Ack and BlockAck frames in HE TB PPDUs as a response to Basic Trigger frames or as a response to a frame with a TRS Control field if the UL MU Disable subfield is equal to 1 and the UL MU Data Disable subfield is equal to 1 in the most recently received OM Control subfield from that OMI initiator. (#14331) (#15990, #17031, #17033)

 References: